joeyster/Travel-Planner/README.md

 2. We will use that information to pass an arguments to a GOOGLE MAP API request
   1. the Google map API request will give us the miles from the starting point to the other cities
   2. we will store that information to a data structure
-3. we will use the data structure to perform either a DFS or BFS to find out what the most optimal route would be to travel.
+3. we will use the data structure to perform either a best first search to find out what the most optimal route would be to travel.

 # Technologies used
 1. [Google API](https://developers.google.com/maps/documentation/directions/start)
-2. Depth First search algorithm
+2. Best First search algorithm
 3. HTML, CSS
 4. Flask
 5. Heroku for deployment